Alzameister/DeConSyn/CONFIG_DESCRIPTION.md

 ## Evaluation Configuration

 This is a description of the configuration file used for evaluating trained models in DeConSyn.
 The configuration contains the following parameters:
 - `original_data_path`: A string specifying the path to the original data file used for evaluation.
+Uses absolute paths.
 - `categorical_columns`: A list of strings representing the names of categorical columns in the dataset.
 - `baseline_dir`: A string specifying the path to the directory containing baseline results for comparison.
+Uses absolute paths.
 - `baseline_model_name`: A string indicating the file name of the baseline model used for comparison (e.g., "ctgan.pt", "tabddpm.pt").
 - `dir`: A string specifying the path to the directory containing the trained models to be evaluated.
 All models in this directory will be evaluated.
+Uses absolute paths.
 - `metrics`: A list of strings representing the names of evaluation metrics to be computed (e.g., "DCR", "NNDR", "JS").
 - `model_type`: A string indicating the type of synthetic data generator used (e.g., "ctgan", "tabddpm").
 - `dataset_name`: A string indicating the name of the dataset being used (e.g., "adult", "cardio", "churn").